-A total of ten courses in philosophy and religion studies to include:
+A total of ten courses in philosophy and religious studies to include:

-- no fewer than four courses in philosophy
+• no fewer than four courses in philosophy

-- two must be chosen from PHIL 285 Ancient Philosophy PHIL 302 Seventeenth and Eighteenth Century Philosophy

-- PHIL 306 Nineteenth Century Philosophy
+two must be chosen from

+PHIL 285 Ancient Philosophy PHIL 302 Seventeenth and Eighteenth Century Philosophy PHIL 306 Nineteenth Century Philosophy
-- No fewer than four courses in religion

-- PHIL 370/RELI 370 Philosophy of Religion

-- PHIL 497 Senior Thesis or RELI 497 Senior Colloquium
+- no fewer than four courses in religious studies - PHIL 370/RELI 370 Philosophy of Religion - PHIL 487 Senior Major Seminar or PHIL 497 Senior Thesis or RELI 497 Senior Colloquium - at least four other courses 200-level or above.

-- at least four other courses 200-level or above. - Philosophy and Religious Studies majors cannot major or minor in either philosophy or religion.
+Philosophy and Religious Studies majors cannot major or minor in either philosophy or religious studies.

 In consultation with their advisors, Philosophy and Religious Studies majors should work out a two or three year plan according to their area of emphasis.
 It is perhaps advisable to take at least one of the two required courses from the history of philosophy sequence during one's sophomore year and to take PHIL 370 (or RELI 370) during one's junior year.
-PHIL 497 or RELI 497 must be taken the senior year.
+PHIL 487, PHIL 497, or RELI 497 must be taken the senior year.
 The remaining six electives, four of which must be 200-level or above, may be spread across the years according to the student's needs and interests.
 Remember that one's total set of ten classes for the major must include at least four from each department.